-Most people with high blood pressure can fly, but it is a good idea to consult their doctor before traveling.
-They may have to carry their medication and prescription during their travels and move around as much as possible during the flight to reduce the risk of blood clotting.
+For most people, it is safe to fly with high blood pressure, but it is a good idea to consult a doctor before traveling.
+A person may have to carry their medication and move around as much as possible during the flight to reduce the risk of blood clotting.

 High blood pressure is a chronic condition that does not always cause symptoms.
 The National Heart, Lung, and Blood Institute (NHLBI) estimate that